Lopolin-LP/splitFileUploads-Vencord/README.md

 ## Credits
 - Icons by [Tabler Icons](https://tabler.io/icons)
-- All the amazing developers of all the plugins from whom I "inspired" some code
+- All the amazing developers of all the plugins in vencord from whom I "inspired" some code